ccloli/e-hentai-db/README.md

 6. Run `npm run import [file=gdata.json]` to import the JSON file into your database
     - If you want to update to latest galleries, run `npm run sync [host=e-hentai.org]`
+    - If you want to resync gallery metadatas since a few hours ago, run `npm run resync [hour=24]`
+    - If you want to mark all replaced galleries, run `npm run mark-replaced` (new galleries will mark them automatically)
+    - If you want to get torrents from all galleries, run `npm run torrent-import [host=e-hentai.org]` (USE AT YOUR OWN RISK)
+    - If you want to update torrents from torrent list, run `npm run torrent-sync [host=e-hentai.org]`

 7. Wait a few minutes, as it has about 800,000 records (on my PC it takes 260s, and on my server it's 850s)